ClusterM/wg-obfuscator/README.md

 * **Initial Handshake Requirement:**
   After starting the obfuscator, no traffic will flow between WireGuard peers until a successful handshake has been established.
   If you restart the obfuscator *without* restarting WireGuard itself, it may take some time for the peers to re-establish the handshake and resume traffic.
 You can speed this up by briefly toggling the WireGuard interface.
+* **MTU Settings:**
+  If you experience issues with packet loss (you can see `recv` or `recvfrom` errors in DEBUG level logs), ensure that your WireGuard configuration has appropriate MTU settings.
 * **IPv6 Support:**
   The obfuscator does not currently support IPv6.
 It only works with IPv4 addresses and ports.